Hillsborough (1783 EIC ship)

-Hillsborough was a three-decker merchant ship launched in 1782.
-She made six voyages to India and China as an East Indiaman for the British East India Company.
-In 1798 she transported convicts from England to New South Wales.
-After delivering her convicts in 1799, she became a whaler in the South Seas fisheries for several years.
-She was broken up in 1804.
+Hillsborough was a three-decker merchant ship launched in 1783.
+She made six voyages to India and China as an East Indiaman for the British East India Company (EIC) between 1784 and 1798.
+In 1798, she was sold to new owners and repurposed to transport convicts from England to New South Wales.
+After delivering her convicts in 1799, she operated as a whaler in the South Seas fisheries until her dismantling in 1804.

 East Indiaman

 Voyage #1 (1784-85)

 Captain William Hardcastle left the Downs on 27 January 1784 for Madras and Bengal.
 Hillsborough reached Simon's Bay on 24 April and arrived at Madras on 11 July.
 She then arrived at Kedgeree on 8 August.
 For her return voyage she passed Saugor on 8 February 1785, reached the Cape on 5 May and St Helena on 5 June, and arrived at the Downs on 17 August.